Leaning Towers

 Link5G: NYC’s ugly entry into the miniaturized cell tower debate

-New York is a city full of hustle and bustle, with lots of little additions becoming part of the city’s landscape that just feel like, even though they weren’t there originally, the kind of fit.
+New York is a city full of hustle and bustle, with lots of little additions becoming part of the city’s landscape that just feel like, even though they weren’t there originally, they kind of fit.

 An example of this is scaffolding, which has become a fact of life in the city.
-There’s an excellent episode of the must-watch found-footage series How To With John Wilson that talks scaffolding, a portion of which I’ll share above.
+There’s an excellent episode of the must-watch footage-plus-monologue series How To With John Wilson that talks scaffolding, a portion of which I’ll share above.

 Whether via public works or new regulations, every city administration adds something new to the mix.
 The main architectural contribution of the Eric Adams era is the miniature cell tower, a concept called Link5G.
 To be clear, we are talking miniature compared to the giant fake trees and radio-wave-emitting water towers that pock the landscape.
 These things are big and ugly and distracting, somehow looking larger and dumber than any nearby street light or scaffolding display ever could.